Hypothyroidism is frighteningly common, but rarely diagnosed.

 - Dehydration causes histamine levels to rise – increasing and irritating many of the symptoms hypothyroidism creates such as high blood pressure, sleep issues, anxiety, stress, headaches and so on

 - Dehydration alters blood cell and plasma concentrations which affects the circulation of T3 and T4.

 - Dehydration can cause an increase in cortisol production stressing the adrenals and therefore the production of TSH, further impacting the thyroid

 You should be aiming to consume between 2-4 litres of clean, filtered (no fluoride) water each day.
 You can include vegetable juices and smoothies, herbal teas and so on in this count.
 Don’t worry if you’re currently nowhere near that level, you can increase it a little bit every few days until you hit your target.

 However, a little top up now and then absolutely does not hurt and could be a needle-mover for you.
-My recommendation is to have a little every week as part of your diet including kelp, nori and wakame.
+My recommendation is to have a little every week as part of your diet including kelp, nori, and wakame.
 The simplest way is often to simply buy some dried nori sheets and just shred or tear into salads.
-It adds a wonderful texture and flavour.
+It adds a wonderful texture and flavor.